algermissen/ciron/README.md

 * MacOS 10.7

-If you have built ciron on a different environment, please drop me a not so I can include that environment in the list above.
+If you have built ciron on a different environment, please drop me a note so I can include that environment in the list above.